Skip to main navigationSkip to main contentSkip to footer

 Onboarding and Offboarding Joint Health & Safety Committee (JHSC) Members

-When JHSC members join the committee, it’s often with little fanfare.
+When Joint Health and Safety Committee members join the committee, it’s often with little fanfare.
 When members finish their tenure on the committee, they normally leave without fanfare as well.
-Sometimes, JHSC membership term lengths are defined in the “Terms of Reference,” and other…
+Sometimes, JHSC membership term lengths are defined in the “Terms…

 Continue reading “Onboarding and Offboarding Joint Health & Safety Committee (JHSC) Members”…